 When reflecting on these divides in disciplinary boundaries, Sheena Calvert references Karl Poppers’ text, ‘The Myth of The Framework’, which outlines that these divisions exist as “productive spaces of disagreement” and can foster the very necessary spark to set minds ablaze in education: debate.
 This begs the question that maybe the modern perception of the arts and sciences actually serves a greater purpose from an epistemological perspective.

-While debate can be seen as opposition, it is also a friction that spawns new ideas and concepts and energizes, or better yet, motivates individuals to seek out new paths of finding and making knowledge.
-For Calvert, this is a point of interest as a form of collaboration since, in order to have a meaningful debate, individuals must meet in the middle to engage with each other—a point also relevant in contemporary research.
-Richard Bright points out that there is a clear trend toward increasing opportunities and support for science and art collaborations that have artists and scientists take on roles that go beyond the purpose of validating each other.
+While debate can be seen as opposition, it is also a friction that spawns new ideas and concepts and energizes or motivates individuals to seek out new paths of finding and making knowledge.
+For Calvert, this is a point of interest as a form of collaboration since, to have a meaningful debate, individuals must meet in the middle to engage with each other—a relevant point in contemporary research.
+Richard Bright points out that there is a clear trend toward increasing opportunities and support for science and art collaborations in which artists and scientists take on roles that go beyond validating each other.

-The artists and works that have been selected by the authors to be featured in The Art of Science have emerged from the authors’ own interests and fascinations, as they are also artists and illustrators with expertise in this field.
-For Adrian Holme, writing about Huang Quan presented both a great challenge and their most rewarding writing, as Holme states it was exciting to delve into the origins in China of the striking naturalism of the bird and flower paintings more than 1,000 years ago.
+The artists and works selected by the authors to be featured in The Art of Science have emerged from the authors’ interests and fascinations, as they are also artists and illustrators with expertise in this field.
+For Adrian Holme, writing about Huang Quan presented both a great challenge and their most rewarding writing; as Holme states, it was exciting to delve into the origins in China of the striking naturalism of the bird and flower paintings more than 1,000 years ago.
 The Birds, Insects and Turtles scroll in the Beijing Palace Museum was a revelation to me.

-For Nathan Cohen, these sources of inspiration also have a motivational significance: When Newton spoke of standing on the shoulders of giants his words resonate through the centuries and are as relevant today as they were then.
-For without the inspiration that comes from the endeavours of those whose footsteps we seek to walk in now our vision and insight would be much impaired.
-As an artist, I wonder at the clarity of perception made tangible in painting by Vermeer, or the power of nature interpreted in Turner’s paintings.
-The list could go on, and does, and for this, I am forever grateful.
+For Nathan Cohen, these sources of inspiration also have a motivational significance: When Newton spoke of standing on the shoulders of giants, his words resonated through the centuries and are as relevant today as they were then.
+Without the inspiration that comes from the endeavours of those whose footsteps we seek to walk in now, our vision and insight would be much impaired.
+As an artist, I wonder at the clarity of perception made tangible in a painting by Vermeer or the power of nature interpreted in Turner’s paintings.
+The list could go on and does, and I am forever grateful for this.

 Maria Sybilla Merian stands out as a source of inspiration for Sheene Calvert, especially as Merian’s career went against the societal expectations and roles that women were expected to take on in the 1600s.
 Calvert explains, for me, Merian is emblematic of never taking as a given what information is offered.
 Test, explore, and find out for yourself.
 She also used art as a tool to present science and to question the social and lack of professional roles within science afforded to women.